 The most significant negative factor that it can lead to is a driver overcorrecting when those small corrections are needed.
 Most overcorrections directly lead to a spin or worse, a crash.
 We know a spin is just a crash without a bang, so we still need to take them just as seriously.

 The second part we want to speak about is the, “I can’t turn enough if I don’t shuffle my hands” statement.
 The big thing to understand for drivers that believe this is what at a certain point additional steering can actually become counterproductive.
 It is what we call “turning past the grip threshold.”
-We have a great brief video on that subject that you can find here: Can You Turn Too Much?
+We have a great brief video on that subject that you can find here: turn-the-steering-wheel-too-far

 The big thing to understand as simply as possible is, once you start to feel that understeer you can stop turning.
 This is the rule and there are a few very rare exceptions to it.
 That additional steering input puts more wear and heat into your tires and can also lead to an ugly snap oversteer on corner exit.